Plants and Animals in the Book of Mormon:

 According to Alexander von Humboldt, the Spanish conqueror Cortes found honey being sold by Native Americans in their market places when he came to the New World.
 Here is the passage from Alexander von Humboldt, Political Essay on the Kingdom of New Spain, translated by John Black, London, 1811, vols.
 1 of 3 volumes (accessed in the Special Collection Department at Iowa State University, Ames, Iowa):

-You can also read that ancient Mesoamericans traded honey on a Web page for students at http://regentsprep.org/Regents/global/themes/economic/mes.cfm.
-Another note on honey from stingless bees in the Americas is at http://www.ancientsites.com/aw/post/384974.
+Information on pre-Colombian bees and honey in Mesoamerica is found in " Ancient Maya Beekeeping: The Stingless Bee in Pre-Columbian America" by K. Kris Hirst, ThoughtCo.com (formerly About.com), updated Sept.
+23, 2017.
+You can also read that ancient Mesoamericans traded honey in "Honey: A Sweet Maya Legacy" at MexConnect.com.
+Another note on honey from stingless bees in the Americas is at www.ancientsites.com/aw/post/384974 (archived).
 Also see a Dutch page on stingless beekeeping which has the following information: